flpm/flpm.github.io/data/notes/how_the_blog_changed_the_web.md

     - link: 'https://stackingthebricks.com/how-blogs-broke-the-web/'
       title: 'How the blog broke the web'
 related:
-    - label: 'How the blog changed the web'
+    - label: 'The old Internet is disappearing'
       link: '/notes/the_old_internet_is_disappearing'
 ---